Ghalileo/React-Portfolio/README.md

   # Description

-  A single page resume which show cases a summary of my experience
+  A single page summary of my experience

   Table of Contents |
   ----------------- |